Tips & Tricks

 - Are you cold?
 First try putting on an extra sweater before turning the heating on.
 Also, make sure to turn off the heating when you go to class.

-- Did you know that using an electric kettle to heat up hot water for cooking is much more energy-intensive then boiling it in a pot?
+- Did you know that using an electric kettle to heat water for cooking is much more energy-intensive then boiling it in a pot?

 - If possible, go for LED lamps to save energy and money.